Author Spotlight: R S Raghavan- RISK, The Business Driver in Banks

 Briefly explain about your Book.

-The Book spans across both the Assets and Liabilities of Banking institution, as products of both the sides of Balance Sheet of banks are being marketed and both are fraught with some sort of risk.
+RISK, The Business Driver in Banks spans across both the Assets and Liabilities of Banking institution, as products of both the sides of Balance Sheet of banks are being marketed and both are fraught with some sort of risk.
 Essence of Banking is risk taking.
 Thus all angles of Risk Management in Banks, covered in the Book assume greater importance.